 If you have a small blister on your foot, cover it with a band-aid.
 The blister should stay covered until it heals.
 But you can clean it and swap band-aids daily to prevent infection.

 Did your blister empty already?
-Put on antibiotic cream and re-cover with a bandaid.
-Then, change that bandage every day.
+Put on antibiotic cream on the open sore.
+Then, re-cover with a bandaid to prevent infection.
+Next, change that bandage every day.
 And keep doing so until your skin heals, or you could face painful problems.

 See redness, swelling or pus?
 Your blister may be infected.
 And that means it's time to see me, your friendly podiatrist.
 Pretty quickly, too, or you'll be in a world of pain.

 The same applies to larger blisters.
 If you can keep them covered, do it.
 But, if a blister is too big to cover and is making daily movement painful, we can drain it—in the office!
 Once again—don’t do this at home.
 In my office, I’ll insert a small, sterile needle in the blister to drain the fluid.

 Most importantly, I won’t disturb your top protective layer of skin.
 This is important for avoiding infection.
 Once drained, I’ll cover the area with a dry, clean dressing.
 That will prevent infection while you heals.
 I’ll also give you instructions for changing the dressing every day.

 Remember, usually your podiatrist for a blister is optional.
 But here are the exceptions.
 If your blister is inflamed or bleeding, see me right away.
 I’ll follow the same steps I described above, but I’ll also check to make sure you're free of infection.
 And if you do have an issue, I’ll prescribe medication—either topical or oral.

 Now we know what to do with blisters, let’s help make sure they don’t develop in the first place!

 Preventing Blisters from Forming